Key In Haystack [Code Audit]

 First part

-2. Start the program and call LOG, then pass in our server IP and port 8000
+, then pass in our server IP and port 8000 - Run

-3. Run ADMIN and input any key (should be wrong unless super lucky)
+and input any key (should be wrong unless super lucky) - Run

 In particular, this is the output I had: